-- The Helmholtz Association aims to offer PhD candidates regular employment contracts, even though granting fellowships shall remain possible.
-In the interests of career planning, the duration of the contract should match the expected duration of the PhD.
-In consultation with the supervisory committee, funding shall be guaranteed at least until the submission of the PhD thesis to the university. - Universities and Helmholtz Centers collaborate closely, pooling their expertise, to promote PhD candidates in the best possible way.
-The Helmholtz Association is committed to the white paper by the German Rectors' Conference (HRK) and the Helmholtz Association for the joint support of early-stage researchers published in 2004.
-The PhD is awarded by the universities in accordance with the respective PhD regulations.
+- The Helmholtz Association aims to offer PhD candidates regular employment contracts, including social contributions, even though the granting of fellowships shall remain possible.
+In the interests of career planning, the duration of the contract should match the expected duration of the PhD; in consultation with the supervisory committee, funding shall be guaranteed at least until the submission of the PhD thesis to the university. - Universities and Helmholtz Centers collaborate closely, pooling their expertise, to promote PhD candidates in the best possible way.
+The Helmholtz Association is committed to the white paper published in 2004 by the German Rectors' Conference (HRK) and the Helmholtz Association for the joint support of earlystage researchers.
+The doctoral degree is awarded by the universities in accordance with the respective PhD regulations.